CalWORKs: First Nations and CalWORKs

 Federally recognized native tribes are also eligible to receive federal TANF funding to administer TANF programs ("Tribal TANF").
 The State of California also provides funding to supplement the TANF grants received by tribes located within the state.
 This is allotted based on the number of families receiving benefits from each Tribal TANF program.
 For federally recognized tribes that do not implement TANF programs, county CalWORKs administrators are required to make CalWORKs benefits available.
 Members of unrecognized tribes are treated by the counties as residents, and so can receive CalWORKs as well.

 History

 CalWORKs was created by the Welfare-to-Work Act of 1997.
 It replaced the former Greater Avenues to Independence (GAIN) program, the California implementation of the federal Aid to Families with Dependent Children (AFDC) program.
 At the federal level, AFDC was replaced with TANF in 1996, bringing work requirements that were stricter than those of the AFDC program, and a new cap on individuals' lifetime benefits.
 While these requirements for participants were stricter, TANF did give more freedom to states to design their implementations of the program than they had with the AFDC.
-The California Legislature initially created CalWORKs to be more generous than many other states' TANF implementations, but has since reformed it to be generally more austere.
-The lifetime benefit cap, for example, was initially set at 60 months but was reduced in 2011 to 48 months, and split in 2012 so that partial restrictions applied after 24 months.
+The California Legislature initially created CalWORKs to be more generous than many other states' TANF implementations.
+The lifetime benefit cap was initially set at 60 months but was reduced in 2011 to 48 months, was increased once again to 60 months as of May 2022.